Serif: Readability and legibility

-Serifed typefaces are widely used for body text because they are considered easier to read than sans-serif typefaces in print.
+Serifed typefaces are widely used for body text because they are easier to read than sans-serif typefaces in print.
 Colin Wheildon, who conducted scientific studies from 1982 to 1990, found that sans-serif typefaces created various difficulties for readers that impaired their comprehension.
 According to Kathleen Tinkel, studies suggest that "most sans serif typefaces may be slightly less legible than most serif faces, but ... the difference can be offset by careful setting".

 Sans-serif fonts are considered to be more legible on computer screens.
 According to Alex Poole, "we should accept that most reasonably designed typefaces in mainstream use will be equally legible".
 A study suggested that serif typefaces are more legible on a screen but are not generally preferred to sans-serif typefaces.
 Another study indicated that comprehension times for individual words are slightly faster when written in a sans-serif typeface versus a serif typeface.

 When size of an individual glyph is 9–20 pixels, proportional serifs and some lines of most glyphs of common vector typefaces are smaller than individual pixels.
 Hinting, spatial anti-aliasing, and subpixel rendering allow systems to render distinguishable serifs even in this case, but their proportions and appearances are off, and their thicknesses are close to many lines of the main glyph, strongly altering appearance of the glyph.
 Consequently, it is sometimes advised to use sans-serif typefaces for content meant to be displayed on screens, as they scale better for low resolutions.
 Indeed, most web pages employ sans-serif type.
 The introduction of desktop displays with 300+ dpi resolution may eventually make this recommendation obsolete.

 As serifs originated in inscription, they are generally not used in handwriting.
 A common exception is the printed capital I, where the addition of serifs distinguishes the character from lowercase L (l).
 The printed capital J and the numeral 1 are also often handwritten with serifs.